itchio/butler/butlerd/generous/docs/README.md

 <p>
 <p>WharfPushComparison summarises how the source compares to the channel&rsquo;s
 previous build.
-Counts cover files, dirs, and symlinks together.</p>
+Counts cover files, dirs, and symlinks together; byte sums only reflect file sizes — dirs and symlinks contribute zero.
+New / Modified / Same byte sums are taken from the source side; Deleted bytes are taken from the previous build (those entries don&rsquo;t exist in source).</p>

 </p>